rajpurkarlab/cheXlocalize/README.md

 <a name="overview"></a>
 ## Overview

-While deep learning has enabled automated medical imaging interpretation at a level shown to surpass that of practicing experts, the "black box" nature of neural networks represents a barrier to physicians’ trust and model adoption in the clinical setting.
+While deep learning has enabled automated medical imaging interpretation at a level shown to surpass that of practicing experts, the "black box" nature of neural networks represents a major barrier to clinical trust and adoption.
 Therefore, to encourage the development and validation of more "interpretable" models for chest X-ray interpretation, we present a new radiologist-annotated segmentation dataset.

-CheXlocalize (TODO: ADD LINK) is a radiologist-annotated segmentation dataset on chest X-rays.
+CheXlocalize [TODO: add link] is a radiologist-annotated segmentation dataset on chest X-rays.
 The dataset consists of two types of radiologist annotations for the localization of 10 pathologies: pixel-level segmentations and most-representative points.
 Annotations were drawn on images from the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) validation and test sets.
 The dataset also consists of two separate sets of radiologist annotations: (1) ground-truth pixel-level segmentations on the validation and test sets, drawn by two board-certified radiologists, and (2) benchmark pixel-level segmentations and most-representative points on the test set, drawn by a separate group of three board-certified radiologists.

 ![overview](/img/overview.png)

 The validation and test sets consist of 234 chest X-rays from 200 patients and 668 chest X-rays from 500 patients, respectively.
-The 10 pathologies of interest were Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Lung Lesion, Lung Opacity, Pleural Effusion, Pneumothorax, and Support Devices.
+The 10 pathologies of interest are Atelectasis, Cardiomegaly, Consolidation, Edema, Enlarged Cardiomediastinum, Lung Lesion, Lung Opacity, Pleural Effusion, Pneumothorax, and Support Devices.

 For more details, please see our paper, [_Benchmarking saliency methods for chest X-ray interpretation_](https://www.medrxiv.org/content/10.1101/2021.02.28.21252634v3).